arvigeus/AZ-204/Learning Path/App Service.md

 The module runs separately from your application code and can be configured using Azure Resource Manager settings or using a configuration file.
 No SDKs, specific programming languages, or changes to your application code are required.

 :information_source: In Linux and containers the authentication and authorization module runs in a separate container, isolated from your application code.
-Because it does not run in-process, no direct integration with specific language frameworks is possible.
+Because it doesn't run in-process, no direct integration with specific language frameworks is possible.

 ##### Authentication flow